fairlylocal/lostinspace/assets/images/readme.md

-This folder contains the images.
+This folder contains images, used in the game.

+Credits:

+devlogo.png: They Took Anupam